 Nevada seat belt laws state that occupants in both the front and rear seats of almost all passenger vehicles must wear seat belts, and children must be in an approved child restraint system.

 The State of Nevada Department of Public Safety has implemented a Zero Fatalities program that reiterates the fact that wearing a seat belt reduces the risk of getting seriously injured or dying in a crash by 50%.
 Last year in Nevada, 52% of the state’s motor vehicle fatalities were individuals who were not buckled up.

 What If I Have Been Hurt in a Las Vegas Vehicle Collision?

 Seat belts and child restraints are designed to keep drivers and vehicle occupants safe, but even when in use, traffic collisions can cause severe injuries that require long-term medical care.

-At Bertoldo, Baker, Carter & Smith, our Clark County personal injury lawyers can help you determine the financial recovery you deserve from your injuries, so you can focus on rehabilitation instead of the stress vehicle collisions cause, beginning with scheduling a free consultation by calling (702) 505-8115 today.
+At Bertoldo Carter Smith & Cullen, our Clark County personal injury lawyers can help you determine the financial recovery you deserve from your injuries, so you can focus on rehabilitation instead of the stress vehicle collisions cause, beginning with scheduling a free consultation by calling (702) 505-8115 today.